llnut/Sorahk/README.md

 cargo build --release
 ```

-The optimized executable will be generated at:
+The executable will be at: `target\release\sorahk.exe`
-`target\release\sorahk.exe`

-    ✅ Tip: For maximum portability and smallest size, the release binary is statically linked and requires no external DLLs when built with the MSVC toolchain.

 ## 🤝 Contributing

 Contributions are welcome!
-Whether it’s reporting bugs, suggesting new features, improving documentation, or submitting code—feel free to open an Issue or Pull Request on GitHub.

-Please ensure your code follows Rust best practices and maintains the project’s focus on performance, simplicity.
+Please open issues for bugs or feature requests, and submit pull requests for improvements.
+Ensure code follows Rust conventions and maintains the project's focus on reliability and efficiency.

 ## 📄 License